Conservation Land Tax Credits

 North Carolina Conservation Property

-Land owners who donate conservation easements may qualify to receive substantial tax benefits for their conservation efforts.
+Through 2013, land owners who donate conservation easements may qualify to receive substantial tax benefits for their conservation efforts.
 Beginning in 2006, federal legislation was enacted to allow for such tax incentives.
 For more information on current federal tax credits, visit Tax Policy for Land Conservation.

 Our Featured Conservation Land for Sale